OTAKON Masquerade Rules and Regulations

 - All participants appearing on stage, including stage hands or assistants must be listed in your registration form.
 You may not have unlisted or "secret" participants.
 Your participant list must remain accurate and up-to-date during your rehearsal as well as your performance during the Masquerade.
 Skits performing with unlisted members will be immediately disqualified.

 - Skits and costumes must predominantly pertain in some way to anime, manga, anime-style video games or some facet of East Asian culture.
-Original costumes may be worn but are ineligible for craftsmanship judging as it is impossible to determine the accuracy of the costume.
+Characters from a non-asian media that has East Asian designs are allowed.
+Original character costumes may be worn but are ineligible for craftsmanship judging as it is impossible to determine the accuracy of the costume.

 - "No costume is no costume."
 Public nudity is not allowed at the convention, so come fully clothed.